An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Discussion

-The field of medical deep learning faces several similar challenges to conventional radiomics \citep{RN798, RN799, RN800, RN35}: a lack of standardization, a wide variety of available algorithms, and the need for tuning of model selection and hyperparameters per application.
-The same problem thus persists: on a given application, from all available deep learning algorithms, how to find the optimal (combination of) workflows?
-Here, we showed that automated machine learning may be used to streamline this process for conventional radiomics algorithms.
-Hence, future research may include a similar framework to {\toolbox{WORC}} to facilitate construction and optimization of deep learning workflows, including the full workflow from image to prediction, or a hybrid approach combining deep learning and conventional radiomics.
-In the field of computer science, the automatic deep learning model selection is addressed in Neural Architecture Search (NAS) \citep{RN91}, which is currently a hot topic in the field of AutoML \citep{RN1106}.
-In deep learning for medical imaging, NAS is still at an early stage, and the available algorithms mostly focus on segmentation \citep{RN801}.
-While the main concept of our framework, i.e., the CASH optimization, could be applied in a similar fashion for deep learning, this poses several challenges.
-First, deep learning models generally take a lot longer to train, in the order of hours or even days, compared to less than a second for conventional machine learning methods.
+Medical deep learning faces similar challenges to conventional radiomics \cite{RN798, RN799, RN800, RN35}, e.g., lack of standardization, wide variety of algorithms, and the need for model selection and hyperparameter tuning per application.
+Future research may include a similar framework to {\toolbox{WORC}} for deep learning, including the full process from image to prediction, or a hybrid approach.
+In the field of computer science, automatic deep learning model selection is addressed in Neural Architecture Search (NAS) \cite{RN91}, a hot AutoML topic \cite{RN1106}.
+In medical imaging, NAS is still at an early stage, with available algorithms mostly focusing on segmentation and optimization of a specific network topology \cite{RN801, Yu_2020_CVPR,VOHO2023369}.
+While the main concept of our framework, i.e., CASH, could be applied in a similar fashion for deep learning, this poses several challenges.
+First, deep learning models generally take substantially longer to train, i.e., hours or days compared to less than a second for conventional machine learning methods.
 Our extensive optimization and cross-validation setup is therefore not feasible.
-Second, the deep learning search space is less clear due to the wide variety of design options, while conventional radiomics workflows typically follow the same steps.
-Lastly, while current NAS approaches mostly focus on architectural design hyperparameters, pre- and post-processing choices may be equally important to include in the search space \citep{RN714}.
-Most NAS methods jointly optimize the network hyperparameters and weights through gradient based optimizations.
-As the pre- and post-processing are performed outside of the network and require \textit{selector} type hyperparameters, combined optimization with the architectural design options is not trivial.
+Second, the deep learning search space is less clear due to the wide variety of design choices, while conventional radiomics workflows typically follow the same steps.
+Lastly, while current NAS approaches focus on architectural design, pre- and post-processing choices may be equally important to include in the search space \cite{RN714, deraad2021preprocessing}.
+As the pre- and post-processing are performed outside of the network and require \textit{selector} type hyperparameters, combined optimization with the architectural design choices is not trivial.